Tirthgandhi05/LOGIC-LOOMS/README.md

   - [Nakul Patel](https://github.com/thenakulpatel)
   - [Tirth K Gandhi](https://github.com/Tirthgandhi05)
   - [Bhaumik Luhar](https://github.com/BhaumikLuhar)

+ ## Note:
+  The code works with animation such as typing animation and delay in program functions.
+If error comes in your device try changing your compiler or using some online compiler if needed.
+The code is tested and runs with its animation as shown above.

   <p align="right">
   <img src="LogicLoomsLogo(1).png" alt="Logic Looms Logo" width="200" height="200">
 </p>